thecodearcher/twilio-verify-phone-number-verification/readme.md

     TWILIO_VERIFY_SID="INSERT YOUR TWILIO SYNC SERVICE SID"

 ### Setting up Database
-Next let’s set up our database for our application.
-We will make use of [MySQL](https://www.mysql.com/) database for our application.
-If you use a MySQL client like [phpMyAdmin](https://www.phpmyadmin.net/) to manage your database then go ahead and create a database named `phone-verify` and skip this section if not then install MySQL from the [official site](https://www.mysql.com/downloads/) for your platform of choice.
+This tutorial will require a [MySQL](https://www.mysql.com/) database for your application.
+If you use a MySQL client like [phpMyAdmin](https://www.phpmyadmin.net/) to manage your databases, then go ahead and create a database named `phone-verify` and skip this section.
+If not, install MySQL from the [official site](https://www.mysql.com/downloads/) for your platform of choice.
 After successful installation, fire up your terminal and run this command to login to MySQL:

     $ mysql -u {your_user_name}